lucasteles/fluentbuilder/README.md

 }
 ```

-You can define a shape for your builder and use the `from` method, which receives a factory function, it will use your shape to generate your teste data
+You can define a shape for your builder and use the `from` method, which receives a factory function, it will use your shape to generate your test data

 ```ts
   const builder = new Builder<Foo>()